leathrum/asciisvg-f/README.md

 `\(...\)` (or `$...$` with appropriate configuration) so that dynamic sizing will work correctly.
 Display math delimiters `\[...\]` or `$$...$$` place the rendered math in a block-level element, which in particular causes problems with computing the width of the element because block-level elements are set up to fill the width of the containing element.
+If you still need display-size rendering, use `\displaystyle` in the MathJax expression.
 * The `"foreign string"` is a JavaScript string, so JavaScript escaping rules apply.
 In particular, when using MathJax TeX input, backslashes must be doubled, including in the TeX delimiters.
 For example: